 Catch Them In The Act

-Nevertheless, there is nothing more satisfying than catching someone in the act of vandalizing your car.
-Making that person financially responsible for repairs.
+Nevertheless, there is nothing more satisfying than catching someone in the act of vandalizing your car and making that person financially responsible for repairs.
 Also, because of their brashness, they may also face police questioning.
 At least they will face work discipline from a supervisor or manager or worse yet, lose their job altogether.

-The videos above were shot with our mid-level vehicle camera system.
-You can achieve an even wider front view with the new 4K model.
-This will help you completely encircle your car with the combined video coverage of both cameras.
-The 4K camera also gives you the ability to recognize license plate numbers, objects and faces from much further away.
-The 2nd camera that looks inward from the dash.
-Giving you a wide view of your vehicle through the windows and above the roof of your car.
-It’s the same for both of our other models and the 4K vehicle camera system.
+The videos above were shot with a mid-level vehicle 2-camera system.
+You can achieve even more angles with a new advanced 3 camera system.
+This will help you completely encircle your car with the combined video coverage of 3 cameras.
+The 4k camera options give you the ability to recognize license plate numbers, objects, and faces from far away.
+The multiple cameras look through the vehicle from the dash and back window, giving you more views of your vehicle through the windows and above the roof of your car.

 Where’s My Proof If They Steal My Cameras?

-If in some way a vandal breaks into your vehicle.
-Goes through the process of pulling out the camera system, the cameras will be triggered.
+If in some way a vandal breaks into your vehicle and go through the process of pulling out one or both cameras, the vehicle camera’s instant video capture will be triggered.
 They will automatically upload the video of the incident to your cloud service.
 You can have this set up after the installation process.
 View and share these videos at any time remotely.
-You can use the camera system’s app using your mobile phone, tablet or computer.
+You can use the camera system’s app using your mobile phone, tablet, or computer.